Riley-Py/UWaterloo-Work/MSE 211/Week 3/Readings/Ross.md

 	- Overlooks environmental constraints
 - Actors/observers underestimate situational factors to produce compliance and overestimate the role of personal dispositions in producing behavior
 - Personality scales are poor predictors due to cross-situational consistency being weak
-- *False consenus* - see their own behavioural choices/judgements as common to existing circumstances while viewing alternative responses as uncommon
+- *False consensus* - see their own behavioural choices/judgements as common to existing circumstances while viewing alternative responses as uncommon
+- Studies have shown that estimations of deviance/normalcy are biased according to their own behavioral choices
+	- Distortion in attributional analyses are based by errors in a